architect-examples/arc-workshop/src/shared/md/00-intro-to-aws/02-cloud-ethos.md

 ---
 ## Five Factors of the Twelve Factor App

+---
-- Use declarative formats for setup automation, to minimize time and cost for new developers joining the project;
+Use declarative formats for setup automation, to minimize time and cost for new developers joining the project;

+---
-- Have a clean contract with the underlying operating system, offering maximum portability between execution environments;
+Have a clean contract with the underlying operating system, offering maximum portability between execution environments;

+---
-- Are suitable for deployment on modern cloud platforms, obviating the need for servers and systems administration;
+Are suitable for deployment on modern cloud platforms, obviating the need for servers and systems administration;

+---
-- Minimize divergence between development and production, enabling continuous deployment for maximum agility;
+Minimize divergence between development and production, enabling continuous deployment for maximum agility;

+---
-- And can scale up without significant changes to tooling, architecture, or development practices.
+And can scale up without significant changes to tooling, architecture, or development practices.

 > https://12factor.net

 ---
-## 0000 Intro to AWS

-One view of AWS Lambda is a commodification of the 12factor principles in the form of a purchasable service (practice).
+## AWS Lambda is a commodification of 12factor principles

 ---
 ## A Wild Caveat Appears

-A caveat!
-I think you should learn the AWS Console inside and out. its your IDE and you are only fucking yourself over by not mastering it no matter how much of a peice of shit you think it is

-- learning the console makes you a master of scripting AWS itself; it leads to deeper understanding of what the APIs so cryptically described in docs are actually capable of; if I didn't know how API Gateway works visually I most-fucking-definitely would not have been able to write arc abstraction for it;
-- seriously have a look at those docs and tell me you have any clue wtf they're talking about. its an api for creating apis ffs. how *could* you document that?! visually thats how. and thats the genius of what the console does. it teaches you how to write aws code visually.
+<span class=high>Learn the AWS Console inside and out</span>

 ---
 ## *Ops Responsibilities Recap